Skip to contents

 Title = field_chr("The full title of the provided document"),

-Authors = field_chr("A semicolon-seperated list of Authors"),
+Authors = field_chr("A semicolon-separated list of authors"),

 SuggestedFilename = field_chr("Suggest a filename in the format \"ReleaseYear_Author_etal_ShortTitle.pdf\".
 Use the publication year if available; otherwise, use XXXX."),